xward/phoenix_ddos/README.md

 ## Ip jail

 All protections that trigger a deny of an ip will push said ip into jail.

 Jail default duration is 5min, configurable.

-You can also configure this time per protection, 0 is a valide configuration and disable jail mecanic from this protection.
+You can also configure this time per protection, set `jail_time` to nil to disable.

-## `PhoenixDDOS.IpRateLimit`
+## Examples `PhoenixDDOS.IpRateLimit`

 1. 500 per minute max, if triggered ip will be in jail for 15 minutes
 ```elixir